ST7oo/association_rules/README.md

  - Check Order 2
  - Do Order 3 and so on
- - Create an input table
+ - Create a better input way for data
  - Visualize generated rules with variables names